 Excise tax.
-If you made contributions to your employees' Archer MSAs that were not comparable, you must pay an excise tax of 35% of the amount you contributed.
+If you made contributions to your employees' Archer MSAs that weren't comparable, you must pay an excise tax of 35% of the amount you contributed.

 Employment taxes.
-Amounts you contribute to your employees' Archer MSAs are generally not subject to employment taxes.
+Amounts you contribute to your employees' Archer MSAs aren't generally subject to employment taxes.
 You must report the contributions in box 12 of the Form W-2 you file for each employee.
-Enter code "R" in box 12.
+Enter code R in box 12.